Here’s what I used:

 Here is what I did:

-1. I used my electronic cutter to cut a variety of Easter shapes and designs out of vinyl.
+1. I used my electronic cutter to cut a variety of Easter shapes and designs out of vinyl (I used Oracal 651).
 I didn’t weed the designs or use transfer tape to apply them to the eggs.
-I just pulled each one of the backing and put it on a dry hard boiled egg like a sticker. *Tip* The vinyl sticks better to warm eggs.
-I pressed the vinyl flat and tried to make sure there were no wrinkles.
+Instead, I just pulled each one off the backing like a sticker and put it on a dry hard-boiled egg. *Tip* The vinyl sticks better to warm eggs.
+Then, I pressed the vinyl flat and tried to make sure there were no wrinkles.

 2. Then, I placed the egg in the dye.
 Once it was a color I liked, I took it out and put it on a paper towel to dry.